One of the most popular set of items in my collection are the birthstone stacking rings.

 February - Amethyst

-April - Cubic zirconia (aka cz) (Alt to diamond)
+April - Cubic zirconia (aka cz) or White topaz (both alternatives to diamond)

-May - Emerald (I offer real and synthetic emeralds)
+May - Emerald (I offer real and synthetic emeralds depending on the cut, most on the site are lab made.

-June - Moonstone (Alt to pearl which I don't think is hard wearing enough for a ring)
+June - Moonstone (alternative to pearl which I don't think is hard wearing enough for a ring)

 August - Peridot

-September - Sapphire (I offer real and synthetic sapphires)
+September - Sapphire (I offer real and synthetic sapphires depending on the cut but usually lab made.)

-October - Opal ( I have white ones with flashes of colour, real and synthetic, and darker opals)
+October - Opal ( I have white ones with flashes of colour, real and synthetic, and darker opals).
+Pink tourmaline is the alternative stone for October.

 November - Citrine

-December - Swiss blue or london blue topaz
+December - Turquoise, Tanzanite, Swiss blue or London blue topaz

-I think about two thirds of the stacking ring sets I make are three ring stacks and these look great with a longer shaped stone (e.g. an oval or an octagon, or a larger trillion as in the case above) with two small stones stacked to one side.
+I think about three quarters of the stacking ring sets I make are three ring stacks and these look great with a longer shaped stone e.g a pear, oval, octagon - with two smaller stones stacked together to one side.

 This is why it really helps (but isn't vital) to order all of your stacking rings together at the same time, so I can enable as good a fit between the stones as possible.